-DRAGON NOODLES ACADEMY Presents Traditional Dishes With ‘A Tasting Journey In Nostalgic Guangzhou’ Menu Paying Tribute To Kung Fu Icon Bruce Lee
+DRAGON NOODLES ACADEMY Presents Traditional Dishes With ‘A Tasting Journey In Nostalgic Guangzhou’ Menu, Paying Tribute To Kung Fu Icon Bruce Lee

 (Hong Kong) – DRAGON NOODLES ACADEMY (DNA) in the heart of Hong Kong’s central business district, and known for its retro Kung Fu-themed decor, is going classic with its ‘A Tasting Journey in Nostalgic Guangzhou’ paying tribute to Kung Fu icon Bruce Lee.
-Available just in time for Father’s Day, from today to 31 August, diners can savour a taste of the past, as many of the disappearing dishes on this menu are from a bygone era.
+Available just in time for Father’s Day, from today to 31 August, diners can savor a taste of the past, as many of the disappearing dishes on this menu are from a bygone era.

 Awarded ‘The Plate Michelin 2018’, the nostalgic restaurant is reminiscent of 1970s Kung Fu academies – complete with elements of old Hong Kong such as lion dances, traditional Chinese herbal medicine shops and hand-carved dragons, and has set Hong Kong’s social media abuzz with its eye-catching dishes since opening in November 2016 at Man Yee Arcade on Des Voeux Road Central.